Transform leftover turkey (or rotisserie chicken!) into a top-rated recipe for Leftover Turkey Pot Pie with Cheddar Biscuit Crust.

-My family lives by one very simple motto when it comes to food around the holidays: It’s better to have too much than not enough.
+My family lives by one very simple motto when it comes to cooking during holidays: Leftovers are just as important as the main event!

-So it may come as no surprise that cooking for 8 people this Thanksgiving is more like cooking for 28.
-And in the off chance the 8 of us don’t actually eat the 7.4 pounds of turkey, two servings of stuffing, 3 scoops of mashed potatoes and gallon of gravy that we’re alloted, we’ll have ample use for what remains thanks to this Leftover Turkey Pot Pie with Cheddar Biscuit Crust.
+In the off chance the eight of us don’t actually eat the 7.4 pounds of turkey, two types of stuffing, six side salads and gallon of gravy we’re making, we will have just enough to whip up this Leftover Turkey Pot Pie with Cheddar Biscuit Crust.

 Craving more?
 Sign up for the Just a Taste newsletter for a fresh serving of content delivered every week to your inbox!
 And stay in touch on Facebook, Twitter and Pinterest for all of the latest updates.

-- 2 large carrots, peeled and cut into 1/2-inch pieces
+- 2 large carrots, peeled and small dice

-- 1 large parsnip, peeled and cut into 1/2-inch pieces
+- 1 large parsnip, peeled and small dice

 - 3 Tablespoons unsalted butter